 There are other reasons to join the NCT as a member.
 They offer antenatal classes, postnatal courses, workshops and services to expectant and new parents which you pay for.
 If you are wondering how much the courses cost with NCT, then follow our link below to see what they offer and how much they charge.

 There are other companies offering classes that are cheaper than NCT and you can find them on the internet.
 There are also free courses run by the NHS.
 You can look for free NHS antenatal classes by visiting the NHS website or following our link below.

 The link below will take you to the NHS pregnancy page where you can find out more about antenatal support that is on offer:

-What's the difference between you and other companies, like Mum2Mum?
+What's the difference between you and other companies?

-Mum2Mum have been around for many years and have a good following.
-We came along after Mum2Mum but we have grown rapidly because we try and be different to Mum2Mum, and most of the other companies running nearly new sales.
-We work hard to make our events a more enjoyable experience for both buyers and sellers.
-Our events are well organised and we receive a lot of feedback about how our events are better run than many others.
-The Baby and Children’s markets that we run are often bigger than other companies with more buyers and sellers in attendance.
-So while there are a lot of similarities between Mum2Mum and The Little Children’s Market we do work hard to make sure there are a few important differences, which hopefully those attending our events appreciate.
+Other companies like Mum2Mum have been around for many years and have a good following.
+We came along after Mum2Mum, but we have grown rapidly because we try and differentiate ourselves to the other companies running nearly new sales.
+We work hard to make our events an enjoyable experience for both buyers and sellers.
+Our events are well organised and we receive a lot of great feedback about how our events are better run than others.
+The baby and children’s markets that we run are often bigger with more buyers and sellers in attendance.
+So while there are a lot of similarities between The Little Children’s Market and companies such as Mum2Mum, we work hard to make sure there are a few important differences, which hopefully those attending our events appreciate and recognise.